 Recent Research Projects

 Buddhist wizard-saints (weizza / weikza)

-The performance of Buddhist and Islamic thought and ritual through practices of magic, spirit possession, image production, sacred protection, and healing through a variety of genres and media
+The performance of Buddhist thought and ritual through practices of magic, spirit possession, image production, sacred protection, and healing through a variety of genres and media

 - "Phantasmagorical Buddhism: Dreams and Imagination in the Creation of Burmese Sacred Space."
 Religions (2018) 9, 414.
 Click here to download

 - “Buddhist Wonderlands: Thoughts on Architects of Buddhist Leisure.”
 Heidelberg Ethnology (2017) Click here to download